ManojKumarBhosale/trip-passengers/README.md

 # trip-passengers
-App to passenger details for a trip
+App to add passenger details for a trip